Operating Procedure | Flying and Monitoring the Tethered ALTA X

 The **Temp (temperature) Data Cell** reads the temperature of critical APU components.
 XM2 recommends maintaining an **APU** temperature of 10-20°C (50-68°F) above the ambient air temperature.
 An LCD [*Warning Message*](#warning-message) is triggered if the APU temperature exceeds 90°C (194°F).
 If the temperature goes beyond 110°C (230 °F), the **APU** will shut down and the **EON800 Tether System** will no longer be powering the aircraft.

-Operating near maximum power, high outdoor temperature, and positioning against strong winds can elevate APU temperature, reducing internal heat sink airflow.
-If a temperature Warning Message appears on the LCD, follow the instructions on the screen.
-An example prompt to lower the APU temperature would be to yaw the aircraft and direct the nose of the ALTA X into the wind.
-The bar graph illustrates the current temperature as a percentage of the maximum advised temperature of 90°C (194°F), with the exception value indicating the highest temperature within the last 3 minutes.
+Operating near maximum power, high outdoor temperature, and positioning against strong winds can elevate **APU** temperature, reducing internal heat sink airflow.
+If a temperature [*Warning Message*](#warning-message) appears on the *LCD*, follow the instructions on the screen.
+An example prompt to lower the APU temperature would be to yaw the aircraft and direct the nose of the **ALTA X** into the wind. \

 The *Altitude Data Cell* displays the current aircraft altitude, measured from the takeoff point to the aircraft's height.
 Altitude value must not exceed the maximum permitted altitude based on the operator's configured tether length.
 The bar graph represents the current flight altitude as a percentage of the maximum allowed height for the tether system.
 The *exception value* in the *Altitude Data Cell* displays the real-time meters per second of velocity change.